SeSa-1988/django-docker-starter/README.md

 ## Making changes in the compose or dockerfile

+1. Do your changes

-1. Rebuild the image and restart<br>
+2. Rebuild the image and restart<br>
 `make rebuild`

 ## Whats missing